geekiam/website/static/posts/how-to-use-javascript-classes.md

 console.log(`the Firstname ${user.firstName}`)
 console.log(`the Lastname ${user.lastName}`)
 user.firstName = 'Gareth'
-console.log(user.userName)
+console.log(user.fullName)
 ```

 The `get` property enable access to the value of the field:  `user.firstName`

 The `set` enables updating of the field i.e. `user.firstName = 'Gareth'`

-We also implemented a `readonly` property in effect by only implementing a get property for userName, which simply
+We also implemented a `readonly` property in effect by only implementing a get property for `fullName`, which simply
 returns the concatenated first and last names.